gcpeixoto/gcpeixoto.github.io/_toolbox/G-z-stuff.md

 	- Comment: short and "cute".

 -  "_From the provided list of potential Reviewers, five are not cited in the reference list, while one is cited with an old publication._"

+-  "_Although your manuscript falls within the aim and scope of this journal, it is being declined due to lack of sufficient novelty.
+We receive a much larger number of papers than we are able to accept._"